 Beard Dandruff and Irritated Skin

-If your dry skin causes you to itch, you probably have a cause of beard dandruff due to irritated skin.
+If your dry skin causes beard itch, you probably have a cause of beard dandruff due to irritated skin.
 A beard moisturizer or beard oil can quickly clear up these issues, unless it’s a chronic condition like facial eczema, dermatitis, or psoriasis (see below).

 There are some specific medical treatments that work best for these conditions we show you at the bottom of this article.